qiime2/q2-fragment-insertion/README.md

 ## Important

 Default reference (phylogeny and matching alignment) is Greengenes 13_8 at 99%.
 You can provide your own reference via optional inputs `--i-reference-alignment` and `--i-reference-phylogeny`.
 Make sure that every tip of the reference phylogeny has exactly one corresponding sequence in the reference alignment.
-Taxonomic lineage is obtained from the provided reference phylogeny, which may or may not be decorated with internal node names containing `_` `_`.
+Insertion taxonomic lineage information can be obtained from the provided reference phylogeny, by concatenating internal node labels along the path from the root to the inserted fragment.
+Only node labels are considerd which contain Greengenes like infixes with two underscores `_` `_`, indicating taxonomic labels.
+Your reference phylogeny might contain other internal node labels which are not taxonomic labels.

 Sequences which are not at least 75% similar by sequence identity to any record in the tree to insert into are not inserted into the tree.